kressi/evolutionary-algorithms/README.md

 ## API
 ### Install Requirements
-Terminalplot is required for all but simulated_annealing.
+Terminalplot is required for all but simulated_annealing.py.
 It plots simple graphs within command line.

 ```zsh
 pip install -r requirements.txt